Welcome to Grand National Trends!

-The 2018 Grand National will be held on April 14th 2018.
-It’s the the highlight of the jump racing calendar, and the one day of the year when the nation stops and holds its’ breath to watch forty magnificent horses racing over the famous Aintree fences.
+The next edition of the Grand National will be held on Saturday April 6th 2019.
+It’s the one day of the year when the nation ‘goes racing’ and holds its’ breath to watch forty magnificent horses racing over the famous Aintree fences.

 When it comes to Grand National betting, people have all manner of systems they use.
-Perhaps it’s a name they relate to, some pick a horse with a lucky number, others like the colours, some of you may just draw a horse in the office sweepstake or even stick a pin in the paper!
+Perhaps you choose a name you like, or pick a horse with your lucky number.
+Maybe you like the colours, draw a horse in the office sweepstake or even stick a pin in the paper!

-For many, the Grand National is their only bet of the year, and it’s seen as something of a lottery.
-The purpose of this website is to demonstrate that there is a method to picking a Grand National winner that goes well beyond the element of chance.
+For many people, the Grand National is their only bet of the year, and it’s seen as something of a lottery.
+I hope this website demonstrates that there is a method to picking a Grand National winner that goes well beyond the element of chance.

-After compiling a shortlist of horses that match the profile of a National winner I normally tip 4-5 horses from this list every year.
-Since 2006 I’ve tipped 55 horses in all, including 3 winners and 15 horses paying an each-way return*.
+Since 2006 I’ve tipped 60 horses in all, including 4 winners and 16 horses paying an each-way return*.

 - 2006 – 1st & 2nd, Numbersixvalverde & Hedgehunter